Form 2 to 5 small teams, preferably in pairs.Form 2 to 5 small teams, preferably in pairs.

 Zilch: A very similar game, but played with five dice, without the passing of points and buying of dice.

-Farkle: Check out this page on wikipedia dedicated to the many versions of Farkel played by hundreds of dice game enthusiasts around the world.
+Farkel Wiki: Check out this page on Wikipedia dedicated to the many versions of Farkel played by hundreds of dice game enthusiasts around the world.

 You Might Also Like...